yuanshunning/pickit-docs/docs/documentation/teach/how-to-use-pickit-teach.rst

    </div>

-Using Pick-it Teach is an intuitive two-step process.
+Using Pickit Teach is an intuitive two-step process.
 First, you show the part to the camera and store a model of it in the memory of the processor.
 Second, this stored model is used to find similar parts in a new scene.